-It is counter-intuitive but true: The lowest-premium dental plan is not necessarily the most affordable.
+It's counter-intuitive but true: The lowest-premium dental plan is not necessarily the most affordable.
 Why?
-The answer lies in the total cost of dental care over the course of a year.
-“Total cost” includes not only every premium paid by the enrollee each month but all the out-of-pocket costs that enrollee paid for dental care annually.
+The answer lies in a consumer's total spending on dental care over the course of a year.
+"Total spending" includes not only every premium paid by the enrollee each month but also the copayments, deductible, and other fees the enrollee paid out-of-pocket in the same period.

 The below table presents two hypothetical scenarios.
-The first, Plan A, has a low-premium plan and the second, Plan B, has a more expensive monthly premium.
+The first, Plan A, is a low-premium dental plan with high out-of-pocket costs and the second, Plan B, has a more expensive monthly premium but lower out-of-pocket costs.
 Both plans assume the same services are used in a year.

 |Premiums||Dental Plan A||Dental Plan B|